txr-ai/txr/README.md

 - Actions are bounded between *Ideal* and *Adversarial* manifolds.
 - Every decision is evidence-gated with auditable logs.

-**Result:** forward progress or positional reassessment, never regression.
-No wasted/perpetual linear loops.
-Every step is signed, auditable, recallable and efficient.
+**Result:** A series of microtransactions, reasoning through a series of pillars "SENSE, ASSESS, DECIDE, ACTION, VERIFY" under a per transaction, elected governance and enforcement logic that is reviewed upon completion and satisfied in quorum.
+Pass or fail is determined by: "Was that action non-regressive, does it position the work closer to the desired state/desired outcome, and was the work completed successfully, within boundaries and reported on via receipts.

 ---

 ## 2. Why It Matters

-Traditional pipelines regress, hallucinate, reproduce inconsistent results, and are incapable of running long, complex inferences.
-TxR prevents this:
+Traditional generation uses the prompt to solve the next likely token in order to generate output.
+TxR reasons its way via a dynamic multi-pillar governance model that is integrity and confidence-bound between dual manifolds (ideal & adversarial) with a monotone confidence-constraint to enforce non-regressive actions only.

 - Non Regressive under MCC
-- Logs every state delta (pre vs. post, predicted vs. observed) and reassesses progress.
+- Logs every state delta (pre vs. post, predicted vs. observed) and reassesses progress on a per step basis.
 - Dynamic operator ownership based on conditions & feedback
 - Linear moves for fast paths, expanded logic when higher confidence required or confidence erodes